paulfioravanti/paulfioravanti.github.io/_posts/2021-09-04-plover-for-the-record.md

 > So, where you may write "Yes, I did." in standard English, in a legal
 > transcript, this would instead be "Yes.
 I did." ([YMMV][])

-Given the examples above, here is a sample of some new outlines that I added to [my custom Q&A dictionary][Paul's Q&A dictionary] for use with a witness:
+Given the examples above, here is the set of new outlines that I added to [my custom Q&A dictionary][Paul's Q&A dictionary] for use with a witness:

 <table class="steno-table">